 A friend recently shared a story with me that stopped me in my tracks.
-It’s a cautionary tale about the power of words, how they can hurt, the importance of respect, and the lasting impact of how we treat others, especially in the workplace.
+It’s a cautionary tale about the power of words, how they can hurt, how they can destroy some people, the importance of respect, and the lasting impact of how we treat others.

 My friend (let’s call her Sara) works in a fast-paced, IT environment.
-Recently, Sara completed a report for their group and sent it to John, her manager.
-The next afternoon Sara received a sharp email from her manager, John.
+Recently, Sara completed a report for their group and sent it to John, her manager’s boss.
+The next afternoon Sara received a sharp email from John.
 The words were harsh, dismissive, and disrespectful.
 Sara was in total shock and almost fell off her chair.
 She was visibly upset and couldn’t believe this was from the same person she had been working with for the past few months.
-She was doing a good job and up until this point everything seemed to be fine.
+She noticed that John had copied her manager, Wayne on the email.
+Sara was doing a good job and even had a glowing review recently from her manager.
+Up until this point everything seemed to be fine.

 What happened next was even more telling.
 Sara, who had always been a happy, dedicated and enthusiastic team member, started to disengage.
 The trust between Sara and John was broken, and the team dynamic suffered.
 Sara thought about this interaction with John all week-end and was deeply troubled by it, but she came to a decision.
 Rather than possibly get fired and ruin her stellar reputation of many years she decided it was best for her to quit her job.
-She couldn’t afford to quit, but she just couldn’t work in a toxic environment and live in constant fear of John being angry with her.
-It seemed like when other people made a mistake at work that was okay with John, especially if it was one of his favorites, but if she made a mistake he came after her with a vengeance.
+She thought back to John’s email and remembered the angry and aggressive tone.
+She couldn’t afford to quit, but she just couldn’t work in a toxic environment and live in constant fear of John being angry with her and possibly ruining her reputation that she worked her entire career to build.
+It seemed like when other people made a mistake at work John wasn’t as upset, especially if it was one of his favorites.
+Even though Sara was a good employee and a hard worker, she knew she was not one of John’s favorites and probably never would be.

 Tone Matters – Even in Emails